docker/labs/windows/windows-containers/Setup.md

 ### PowerShell Desired State Configuration

-If you're interested in experimenting with [Windows PowerShell Desired State Configuration](https://msdn.microsoft.com/en-us/powershell/dsc/overview), Daniel Scott-Raynsford has built a [prototype script that uses DSC to install Docker Engine](https://www.powershellgallery.com/packages/Install-DockerOnWS2016UsingDSC/1.0.1/DisplayScript).
+If interested in experimenting with [Windows PowerShell Desired State Configuration](https://msdn.microsoft.com/en-us/powershell/dsc/overview), Daniel Scott-Raynsford has built a [prototype script that uses DSC to install Docker Engine](https://www.powershellgallery.com/packages/Install-DockerOnWS2016UsingDSC/1.0.1/DisplayScript).

 Here's how to use it: